Causes and symptoms of TMJ/TMD and treatment available for patients in the community

 Schedule time to speak to our team about your needs

 The team at West Suburban Oral Health Care of Naperville, IL, is here to provide solutions for individuals dealing with the problems associated with TMD and TMJ disorder.
 Drs.
-Susan Mazzei, and Kelsey Esposito can assist!
+Susan Mazzei, Kelsey Esposito, and Ashley Nguyen can assist!
 Call the office at 630-393-3045 to request a visit to our practice, conveniently located at 380 West Diehl Road.
 We are open to new and returning individual patients and families in the community and surrounding cities of North Aurora, Glen Ellyn, Warrenville, and Wheaton.